Col-Mex/factored-datathon-2023-colmex/README.md

     ![](images/server4.png)
     ![](images/server5.png)

 * application: Contains files for connecting to the database and displaying the results in the dashboard.
+You can find the dashboard in https://factored-datathon-2023-colmex.streamlit.app)